-Please continue to check the University's website COVID-19 page for continued updates: https://www2.oakwood.edu/oakwood-university-coronavirus-covid-19-update/.
+The information that follows here represents hundreds of hours of planning and analysis.
+We invite your prayers for the unique mission of Oakwood University.
+And please check the University's website COVID-19 page for continuing updates at: https://www2.oakwood.edu/oakwood-university-coronavirus-covid-19-update/.